Fairbourne Railway: The Ellerton era – 1984–1995

 In 1990 the railway built their first steam locomotive, Number 24, a replica of a locomotive from the Sandy River & Rangeley Lakes Railroad in Maine.
 The locomotive has since left the line and now operates on the Cleethorpes Coast Light Railway in Lincolnshire.

-The Ellerton era was, no doubt, the most controversial of the railway's history.
-After purchase, the extensive transformation required substantial capital, much of it, could never be recouped due to a combination of cheap overseas holidays reducing passenger numbers and gross overspend.
-It could be argued that the Ellerton family saved the railway from permanent closure.
-Many applauded the transformation of the old railway into its current guise, including the Prince of Wales, who landed the owner, John, with the coveted Prince or Wales Award for Architecture.
-For some, the transformations were too pronounced, particularly that of the regauging of the line from 15 in to 12¼ inches, and oddly enough, the name change from Fairbourne Railway to Fairbourne & Barmouth Narrow Gauge Railway.
-For others, it sparked an era of a brand new face of a revitalised Fairbourne Railway, which, to this today, is reflected by the changes put in place during this period.

 The Ellerton family sold the railway during 1995, after which, the railway reverted to the name of Fairbourne Railway.

 Present: 1995 onwards

 Professor Tony Atkinson and Dr Roger Melton bought the line in April 1995, they and their wives Mrs Maureen Atkinson and Mrs Amanda Melton being appointed directors.
 There was considerable investment in the railway to improve reliability of the locomotives and the quality of the track, and a new attraction, the Rowen Centre, was set up at Fairbourne station.
 In 2007 some of the displays were changed to accommodate a large G scale model railway which is gradually being added to and improved by local model engineers.

 In 2008 ownership of the railway was transferred to a charity, the North Wales Coast Light Railway Limited (Registered number 1127261).
 Professor Atkinson subsidised the railway's operation but the subsidy was withdrawn after he died on 19 June 2011, leaving the railway's future in doubt.
 With reductions in staff and by the encouragement of donations the railway has been able to continue in operation.

+The previous 15 inch gauge was restored as part of a dual gauge track from Fairbourne station as far as Car Park crossing over the winter of 2016/17 to allow visiting 15 inch gauge stock to run on at least part of the line usually as part of special events.